ionixjunior/ionixjunior.dev/src/content/en/posts/2017-01-08-how-to-series.md

 tags = ["xamarin"]
 +++

-<p class="intro"><span class="dropcap">W</span>hen we start developing software, it's normal to draw inspiration from an existing idea.
-It could be a well-designed screen, a great user experience, or a successful case study.</p>
+When we start developing software, it's normal to draw inspiration from an existing idea.
+It could be a well-designed screen, a great user experience, or a successful case study.

 I believe this is a common characteristic when it comes to desktop, web, or mobile development.
 After all, who hasn't heard something like this: